tjohann/mydriver/README.md

 The gpio irq driver
 -------------------

-An int based driver to show the usage of an IRQ connected PIN (PIN13/IO-0/PI18 -> bananapi-m1).
-Used default value:
+An int based driver to show the usage of an IRQ connected PIN (PIN16/IO-4/PI20 -> bananapi-m1).
+Via write syscall you have to define a input PIN, otherwise it will use the defaults.

+Used defaults:

 1. PIN16 (IO-4/PH20) for input

-Via ioctl syscall you can change the PIN for input.
+Used hardware: Bananapi-M1

+Usage:

+	usage_gpio_irq_driver (read from default pin)
+	usage_gpio_irq_driver -p 123 (read from to pin 123)

-State: debugging/testing (finished)
+State: nearly finished

 The gpio irq driver (new)